dev4vater/vater/docs/source/Semaphore.rst

 After successfully running ``Create Class`` template, refresh the browser.
 The new class will appear as a project in the top left.

 ..
 Tip:: If a task fails, the first step is to rerun the task.
 Occasionally with large builds instructions are not processed by ``vsphere`` properly and a 2nd attempt will correct this problem.

-If the aforementioned steps do not work, create a new issue describing the task you were attempting and the error message

 More Information: